 Below is a list of 3 of the most popular providers of collective buying software / daily deal software which has been rated from a list of about 15 different providers.
-They have been rated based on overall software performance, how long they have been in business, customer support and overall functionality.
+The ratings are based on overall software performance, scalability, customer support and overall functionality.

-Coupsta seems to be the most popular system and was one of the first to start selling group buying software.
-The system gives you the ability to manage deals, side deals, user management, advertisements, cities, automated client / merchant portal and a whole bunch of other features similar to the major players in the group buying market.
+Coupsta offers a scalable system that gives small businesses and entrepreneurs the ability to manage deals, side deals, email programs, advertisements, cities, client / merchant portal automation and a whole bunch of other features similar to Groupon and Living social.

-In addition, the system is relatively affordable and provides a clean and efficient software without clusters of features whilst offering a fairly diverse list of functionality that can be extended beyond the standard features.
-They also offer a number of plugins including mobile applications and a facebook app that integrates directly with the main system, pretty nifty and definitely handy in a time where social media is paramount.
+In addition, the system is relatively affordable and provides a clean and efficient user interface without clusters of features whilst offering a fairly diverse list of functionality that can be extended beyond the standard features.
+They also offer a number of plugins and have outsourcing development and design services.

 The company was founded by ex Groupon and Living social executives and offers a platform tailored to large companies or publishers who are looking for ways to monetize their audience.
 They also provide services to publishers and media outlets who need more than just a website rather requiring a whole heap of other services.
-The system has various featurs including managing deals, user management and has most of the necessities to get started with a daily deal software package including the added benefit of outsourcing your entire sales and marketing department.
+The system has various features including managing deals, user management and has most of the necessities to get started with a daily deal software package including the added benefit of outsourcing your entire sales and marketing department.

 How to make the Decision?

 1. Commission vs One Time based pricing: Commission pricing or fixed pricing will depend on your requirements for you daily deal software, so you need to weigh the pro’s and con’s of each pricing structure

 2. Do you get source code: The source code refers to the actual code that was used to write the deals platform.
 This is very valuable in the long run as you grow your business you want to make sure you have complete control over your data and that you can easily hire your own designer or developer as an option